-Unitholders may engage with the Boards at any time during the year by contacting Mr. Marshall, Chairman of the Boards by e-mail at chairman@granitereit.com.
+Unitholders may engage with the Boards at any time during the year by contacting Mr. Marshall, Chairman of the Boards by e-mail at chairman@granitereit.com or by mail addressed to the Chairman of the Boards of Granite at 77 King Street West, Suite 4010, P.O.
+Box 159, Toronto-Dominion Centre, Toronto, Ontario, M5K 1H1.